-If you’re interested in a career in arboriculture and forestry management, this one-year course gives you a thorough grounding in both the science and the practice.
-You will develop your abilities through practical tasks in woodlands at Broomfield Hall and other rural settings.
+If you are interested in a career in arboriculture and forestry management, this one-year course gives you a thorough grounding in both the theory and the practical skills you need.
+You will develop your abilities through tasks at Broomfield Hall and other rural settings.

 An award-winning mature student says he felt a sense of "privilege" to be trained by lecturers at Broomfield Hall.